kyma-project/kyma/docs/getting-started/10-ceate-function.md

 2. Go to **Development** > **Functions** in the left navigation panel and select **Create Function**.

-3. In the pop-up box, provide the `orders-function` name, add `app=orders-function` and `example=orders-function` labels, and select **Create** to confirm the changes.
+3. In the pop-up box, provide the `orders-function` name.
+Add the `app=orders-function` and `example=orders-function` labels, and select **Create** to confirm the changes.

   >**TIP:** Separate multiple Function labels in the Console UI with commas.

-  The pop-up box closes and the message appears on the screen after a while, confirming that the Function was created.
+  The pop-up box will close and the message will appear on the screen after a while, confirming that the Function was created.

 4. In the **Source** tab of the Function details view that opens up automatically, enter the Function's code from the [`orders-function.js`](https://raw.githubusercontent.com/kyma-project/examples/master/orders-service/deployment/orders-function.js) file.